“Kubernetes is overkill for a homelab.”

 Beyond Container Orchestration#

 K8s isn’t about running containers efficiently.
 It’s about building platforms that abstract infrastructure concerns from application concerns.
-This is the senior engineer perspective that separates tactical from strategic thinking.
+That perspective separates tactical from strategic thinking.

-In my homelab, I don’t think about deploying Plex or Immich or my MLflow tracking server.
-I think about how the platform handles persistent storage, how Cloudflare Tunnels route traffic securely, how backup systems protect state.
-Applications become declarative intent; the platform handles execution.
+In my homelab, I don’t think about deploying one-off apps; I think about how the platform supports a constantly growing fleet of services.
+I care about how the platform handles persistent storage, how Cloudflare Tunnels route traffic securely, and how backup systems protect state.
+Applications become declarative intent; the platform handles execution while I experiment with more and more of the CNCF cloud-native landscape.

-These aren’t toy applications-they’re production services with real users and real consequences for failure.
-With multiple users relying on my infrastructure, I’ve had to implement the same reliability patterns I use at work: automated backups with tested restore procedures, monitoring and alerting before users notice degradation, and high availability configurations to survive node failures.
+These aren’t toy applications—they’re live services with real users and real consequences for failure.
+With multiple users using on my infrastructure, I’ve had to implement the same reliability patterns I use at work: automated backups with tested restore procedures, monitoring and alerting before users notice degradation, and high availability configurations to survive node failures.
 When something breaks, I can’t file a support ticket.
 I have to understand the system deeply enough to diagnose and fix it quickly.
+The cluster constantly evolves as I try out more of the CNCF cloud-native landscape and turn successful experiments into long-lived services.

 This forces you to think about reliability engineering.
-Immich stores irreplaceable family memories, so I run automated regular backups to NFS storage with periodic verification restores.
-Plex needs consistent uptime for family movie nights, so I’ve configured pod anti-affinity to spread replicas across nodes.
+Some workloads store irreplaceable personal data, so I run automated regular backups to NFS storage with periodic verification restores.
+Other services need consistent uptime, so I’ve configured pod anti-affinity to spread replicas across nodes.
 Monitoring alerts me to storage capacity issues and service degradation before anyone complains.
 These aren’t academic exercises-they’re operational requirements.

 The K3s Choice#